Submit a Review & Earn an Amazon Gift Card

 Shabir et al (2013) Functional expression of purinergic P2 receptors and transient receptor potential channels by the human urothelium.
 Mol Pain 305 F396 PMID: 23720349

 Do you know of a great paper that uses SB 366791 from Tocris?
-If so please let us know.
+Please let us know.

 Peripheral sensitization is the reduction in the threshold of excitability of sensory neurons that results in an augmented response to a given external stimulus.
 This poster outlines the excitatory and inhibitory signaling pathways involved in modulation of peripheral sensitization.
 The role of ion channels, GPCRs, neurotrophins, and cytokines in sensory neurons are also described.